steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 My employer has rather started—and is now for sure—in the scaling phase.
 We just adapted the business model slightly in 2021 when I joined and the development restarted which I described first in [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).
-Essentially, we built an event-driven microservices architecture and are still continuing this approach.
+Essentially, we built an event-driven microservices architecture (EDA) and are still continuing this approach.
 Nevertheless, we follow clearly the idea of MVA.
 So, let us dive deeper into the concept of MVA and our approach to it in the [next section](#minimum-viable-architecture-and-our-approach-to-it).